 Tricia Battani is a singer, songwriter, vocal producer, and dancer originally from Austin, Texas.
 She was born into a musical family with both parents inducted into the Iowa Music Hall of Fame; her mother, Patti, a singer, and her father, Ron, a band director of 44 years.
 Tricia's sister, Tara, is a multi-award winning stage actress in Los Angeles, and her brother, Nick, is a songwriter, drummer, and touring musician.

-Tricia moved to Los Angeles after high school and has since worked on music with legends Diane Warren, Kenny "Babyface" Edmonds, G'harah "PK" Degeddingseze, Kid (Kid 'n Play), and Al Schmitt to name a few.
+Tricia moved to Los Angeles after high school and has since worked on music with legends Diane Warren, Kenny "Babyface" Edmonds, Antonio Lamar Dixon, G'harah "PK" Degeddingseze, Kid (Kid 'n Play), and Al Schmitt to name a few.

 Tricia vocal produced Jazz singer James Tormé's debut album and EP.
 He's the son of Mel Tormé, 3-time Grammy Award winning Jazz legend and writer of "The Christmas Song (Chestnuts Roasting On An Open Fire)".
-James' title track 'A Better Day Will Come' won The John Lennon Award.
+The EP's title track, 'A Better Day Will Come,' won The John Lennon Award.

 Recently, Tricia completed country singer Cali Tucker's debut album (Tanya Tucker's niece) as the co-writer and vocal producer.
 It's set to be released this year.
 Tricia's partner, multi-platinum selling Grammy nominated producer, G'harah "PK" Degeddingseze, produced the album.
 Tricia and PK also co-wrote and produced Bahamian Jazz singer Brettina's sophomore album "New Day" mixed by legendary 20-time Grammy Award winner, Al Schmitt.